RedstoneMedia/video_lag_fix/README.md

 cargo build --release --bins
 ```

+You will also need to follow the build instructions for [rife-ncnn-vulkan](https://github.com/RedstoneMedia/rife-ncnn-vulkan/?tab=readme-ov-file#build-from-source). \
+The rife binary is expected in `rife-ncnn-vulkan/build`.

 ## Additional tools
 - **validate** : used to validate duplicate detection performance from **insert_lags**.
 - **insert_lags** : intentionally inserts artificial lags into videos for testing.